 Once the eggs are retrieved, they are frozen in liquid nitrogen and stored, Frozen eggs remain viable indefinitely.

 The cost to freeze your eggs is dependent on what you are looking for and is based on your individual needs.
 For women 37 and younger with good ovarian function, we recommend freezing 15 to 20 mature eggs, which can take one to four cycles.
 Women with poor ovarian function or between the ages of 38 and 40, we recommend freezing 25 to 30 mature eggs, which can take up to five cycles.
 The number of eggs and number of cycles is completely dependent on how you respond to the hormone medications and your ovarian reserve.

 There are several egg freezing financial options at Shady Grove Fertility for women to choose from.
-For women seeking just one cycle, the cost is $7,500 plus medications and storage.
 For women who want to make sure more chances to achieve the number of recommended eggs, they can elect our Assure Fertility financial program.
 Assure Fertility at Shady Grove Fertility is a flat-fee option for up to four or five cycles, or until the recommended number of eggs are achieved.

 You will discuss your goals and expectations with your SGF physician after completing initial ovarian reserve testing.
 Results from testing—when paired you’re your medical history and goals (number of children you may want)—will help determine which financial route is best for you.